Migratory game bird hunting: frequently asked questions

 Question: May I keep leg bands that are attached to migratory game birds that I harvested?

-Answer: You may keep the bird band, but you are asked to report all band and band numbers by calling toll-free 1-800-327-BAND (2263) to leave a message.
+Answer: You may keep the bird band, but you are asked to report all bands and band numbers online or call toll-free 1-800-327-BAND (2263) to leave a message.

 Band information submitted by hunters assists wildlife biologists in monitoring bird populations and establishing hunting regulations.
 Environment and Climate Change Canada sets hunting season lengths and daily bag limits for migratory game birds based on the latest scientific information on the population numbers and status of each species.